mendix/docs/content/refguide/sap/sap-odata-connector.md

 This is an object which should be associated as the parent of a list of objects returned from the Get List action.

-Within the Mendix domain model representing an SAP service, there are associations set up between the entities.
-However, these associations are not set when you get data from an SAP service.
-The associations which exist within the SAP service are held as ...Deferred attributes within the entity object.
+Within the Mendix domain model representing an OData service, there are associations set up between the entities.
+However, these associations are not set when you get data from an OData service.
+The associations which exist within the OData service are held as ...Deferred attributes within the entity object.
 When a list of objects is returned, you can set up an association to a parent object within the Mendix domain model.
 A parent object is an object of an entity type which is at the one end of a one-to-many association to  another entity type.

 Set this to _empty_ if it is not required.